gronostajo/gnupolpot_plugin_template/README.md

 Alternatively, you can double-click *gnupolpot_template_plugin > application > run* to run it without building.

 Open `src` folder in the `plugin` module.
 There's an example package, plugin and a feature in there.
 Editing them is the easiest way to get started.

+## Licensing

+This template belongs to public domain.
+You can use it any way you wish.
+Additional JARs required to build plugins are licensed separately.